Choose Your Language

 Our packaging content is made up of several different raw materials.
 Paper packaging accounts for about half of our packaging footprint, the vast majority of which is recycle-ready today.
 For our plastic packaging, our primary focus for recycle-ready is on our products sold in tubes and bottles as these formats account for the largest share of our plastic packaging.

-• Pick materials that are compatible with existing and emerging recycling streams.
+• Selecting materials compatible with existing and emerging recycling streams

 The annual volume of palm oil derivatives that Haleon uses is low in comparison with total global palm oil production volumes.
 Nevertheless, we take our responsibility to address our impacts seriously.
 We are working to sustainably source palm oil derivatives with certifications that also allow us to improve the palm oil traceability and transparency in our supply chain.
 We use recognised global certification programmes wherever possible, for example Roundtable on Sustainable Palm Oil Mass-Balance (RSPO MB).
 Haleon is also a member of Action for Sustainable Derivatives (ASD), a collaborative initiative that brings together companies in the cosmetics, home, personal care, and oleochemicals industries to collectively tackle supply chain issues regarding palm oil and palm kernel oil.